Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Dynamics of the new systems

-As noted in Paper I, in two-planet systems there exists an analytic stability criterion called Hill stability, in which the planets are forbidden from obtaining crossing orbits (e.g., \citealt{1982MB}).
-The relevant length scale is called the mutual Hill radius:
+As noted in Paper I, for two-planet systems there exists an analytic Hill-stability criterion, where the planet orbits are unable to cross (e.g., \citealt{1982MB}).
+If the two planets begin on circular orbits with an orbital separation:

-between two planets indexed by $1$ and $2$, $M$ are their masses and $a$ are their semi-major axes, and $M_\star$ is the mass of the stellar host.
-If the two planets begin on circular orbits with orbital separation in units of mutual Hill radius: $\Delta \equiv (a_2-a_1)/R_{H_{1,2}} > 2 \sqrt{3}$, then they are Hill stable \citep{Gladman:1993}.
-Values of $\Delta$ are given for the observed pairs in doubles in Table~\ref{tab:two}.
-All candidate systems obey this stability criterion, so we judge them to be plausibly stable.
+then they are Hill stable \citep{Gladman:1993}.
+Values of $\Delta$ are given for the observed pairs in Table~\ref{tab:multis}.
+Only KOI-284 and KOI-2248 (see \S~\ref{sec_closepack}) host pairs of planet candidates that contradict this criterion.
+In particular, all two-planet candidate systems obey this stability criterion, so we judge them to be plausibly stable.

+We are aware of no analytic stability criterion for the systems with more than two planets.
+However, in systems of three or more planets, the instability time scale generally increases with separation, as in the two-planet case \citep{1996Chambers, 2009Smith}.
+In Paper I, we numerically integrated all of the systems with more than two planets for $10^{10}$ orbits of the innermost planet using \emph{MERCURY} \citep{1999Chambers}.
+We started from circular, coplanar orbits and used our power-law mass-radius relationship.
+In addition to each pair obeying two-planet stability criteria, we suggested a conservative heuristic criterion,